Digital Marketing 11 min read

 - Within the content.
-In some websites, a social sharing bar appears when you highlight a portion of a blog post.
-This contributes to better user experience because some users indeed highlight parts of the content; so they can copy and paste it to their Facebook or Twitter page.
-With social sharing readily available, you’ll make the process more convenient to users.
+On some websites, a social sharing bar appears when you highlight a portion of a blog post.
+This contributes to a better user experience because some users indeed highlight parts of the content; so they can copy and paste it to their Facebook or X page.
+With social sharing readily available, you’ll make the process more convenient for users.

 - Halfway through the content or at the bottom of it.
 Most people would think it’s ideal to place buttons at the topmost portion of the content.
 After all, you’d want readers to be informed right away that they can share the post.
 This Web design move, however, doesn’t consider the natural way people share content.

 Remember, users only share what they find interesting.
 If they only read the introduction of your blog post and didn’t progress halfway through, there’s a good chance they didn’t find it share-worthy.
 It’s safe to assume that the social buttons at the top of the page aren’t getting the clicks you’re expecting.

 Therefore, the better move for Web design is to put the social buttons halfway through the content, where readers have already consumed a good chunk of the post – or at the bottom of the content, once they complete reading the entire post.